squid-cache/squid-cache.github.io/docs/Features/SourceLayout.md

             operators for any object implementing the Packable API
 - **debugs()** macro handling still has a small circular dependency with libsquid, libbase files and file IO.
-- automake can generate library dependency links for us from foo_LDADD.
-But for historic reasons that no longer apply most of the makefiles are using foo_DEPENDENCIES which disables that functionality.
-We should remove the foo_DEPENDENCIES instead and move to foo_LDADD any objects not already there.

 ### Other